trifunov/StockNotifier/readme.md

 1. **Clone the repository:**

 2. **Configure appsettings:**
 	- Update `appsettings.json` with your database, cache, and SignalR settings.
+	- Create database "stocknotifier" in your SQL Server instance.

 3. **Restore and build:**